In The Recycling World, Why Are Some Cartons Such A Problem?

 Some countries that have already widely adopted aseptic cartons can offer examples of how to recycle the containers.
 Pelz says that in Mexico and Brazil, cartons are sometimes turned into pellets for building materials ranging from tiles to flower pots.

 In the United States, many recycling centers have begun to accept the cartons.
-In most cases, the plants strip the fiber from cartons and recycle it, but do not necessarily recycle the plastic or aluminum components.
+In most cases, the plants strip the fiber from cartons and recycle it, but they do not necessarily recycle the plastic or aluminum components.
 That said, at least one company is offering a more complete recycling package.
-The Iowa-based ReWall Company shreds whole cartons at a paper mill and smashes the carton scraps in what Pelz describes as a "giant panini press" into boards that can be used for roofing, siding and other building projects.
+The Iowa-based ReWall Co. shreds whole cartons at a paper mill and smashes the carton scraps in what Pelz describes as a "giant panini press" into boards that can be used for roofing, siding and other building projects.

 When the Carton Council was founded, only 18 percent of households in the U.S. had access to carton recycling.
-Currently, that number has jumped to about 62 percent.
+That number has jumped to about 62 percent.

 The trick is learning what the recycling rules are in one's own community.
 "I live in Oakland, and I work in San Francisco," says Hoover.
 "The things you can put in the recycling bins in those two adjacent cities are not the same."
 In general, Hoover recommends looking at city or public works websites for recycling guidance.
-For cartons, the council has created a website that allows searching for carton recycling capability by city or zip code, and reporting areas that do not yet have service.
+For cartons, the council has created a website that allows searching for carton recycling capability by city or ZIP code, and reporting areas that do not yet have service.

 Both Pelz and Hoover say they hope that progress continues to be made in recycling cartons.
 That will help process additional aseptic carton products that may be on the way.
 Boxed wine, anyone?